 The Panel is required to hold a minimum of four public meetings a year.
 Papers can be accessed here.

-PFCC and CC meetings
+PFCC and CC and CFO performance meetings

 Allegations and Complaints against the PFCC and the DPFCC

 Any complaints made against the Commissioner and / or their Deputy go to the Police, Fire and Crime Panel (‘the Panel’) (more detail is available here) for review and investigation.
 The Panel has responsibility for the initial handling of complaints made about the conduct of the Commissioner or that of the Deputy Police, Fire and Crime Commissioner.
 The handling of such complaints is governed by a statutory complaints procedure.
 The panel is required to refer any criminal complaints to the Independent Office for Police Conduct (IOPC).

 Essex Police and Essex County Fire and Rescue Service are guided by the Nolan Principles.
 Essex Police officers and staff are additionally guided by the Police Code of Ethics.
 Supported by the Police, Fire and Crime Panel’s Ethics and Integrity Sub-Committee, the Commissioner monitors how well both services are delivering against these standards and, working with the Chief Constable and Chief Fire Officer, uses this to help drive improvements.
 In addition, HMICFRS inspects all police forces and fire and rescue services in the area of ethics and values.